-- The attribute colour pattern must be populated if more than one value is populated for the mandatory attribute colour. - If it is required to encode the total vertical length, including any equipment features (e.g. light), of the buoy above the water level, it must be done using the attribute vertical length.
+the vertical datum, it must be done using the attribute height.

+- If it is required to encode the total vertical length of a daymark, including any equipment features (e.g. light), above the seabed or ground, it must be done using the attribute vertical length. - If it is required to encode a cairn that bears the colour(s) specified by a navigational system of marks, it - must be done using a beacon feature.